8adiq/social-media-api/README.md

 ### Overview
 This Social Media API allows users to register, log in, create posts, like posts, and comment on them.
-JWT authentication is used to manage user sessions, and the API supports file uploads (e.g., images or videos) for posts.
+JWT authentication is used to manage user sessions, and the API supports file uploads (e.g., images) for posts.
 Additionally, users can log out by blacklisting their JWT tokens.

 Live: https://social-media-api-e19j.onrender.com/swagger